 Emmanuel is currently working on research projects with people in the early stages of Dementia, with families of children with autism and in the area of public health on the design of playful interventions and interactions.

 Emmanuel is a member of the Centre for Ageing Research (C4AR) and the Programme leader for the new BA Design Interactions.
-Lastly Emmanuel blogs for The Guardian and The Conversation on the use of technology in Health.
+Lastly Emmanuel is a co-editor of the Ashgate Design for Healthcare book to be published in May 2016 blogs regularly for The Guardian and The Conversation on the design and use of technology in Health.